Abraham Clark House

 Acts of the Eighty-Eighth Legislature of the State of New Jersey (Newark: Printed by E. N. Fuller, Daily Journal Office, 1964) pages 369 - 371 Available to be read at Google Books here.

 ▸ Both the Clark Township website and Origin of New Jersey Place Names state that Clark Township was named for Abraham Clark.

 Origin of New Jersey Place Names was originally compiled by the Federal Writers' Program of the Works Projects Administration in the State of New Jersey in the 1930s, and reissued by the New Jersey Public Library Commission in 1945.
-It is available to be read as a PDF on the New Jersey State Library website.
+Available as a PDF here.